Maine’s current minimum wage is $12.15.

 Maine labor laws do not generally require employers to provide employees with severance pay.
 Typically, if an employer chooses to provide severance benefits, it must comply with the terms of its established policy or employment contract.

 However, if an employer closes or relocates an industrial or commercial facility that has employed 100 or more employees in the preceding 12 months, it must pay severance to each affect employee.
 The severance for each employee must be paid at a rate of one week’s pay for each year the employee was employed at the facility.
-Maine Rev. Stat.
-26.625-B.
+ME Statute 26:625-B.